techteammindx/mx-engineering-processes/cs-training-for-engineer.md

 ## Identify Solution
 - **Effective Solution:** Determine the most appropriate solution based on the diagnosis.

+- **Timeline Communication:** Inform the customer about the timeline for complex issues.
+- **Regular Updates:** Provide consistent updates to keep the customer informed.

 ## Implement Solution
 - **Apply Fix:** Implement the solution and verify the issue is resolved.

-## Long-Term Issues
-- **Timeline Communication:** Inform the customer about the timeline for complex issues.
-- **Regular Updates:** Provide consistent updates to keep the customer informed.

 ---